 Capital One SavorOne Cash Rewards – Best for dining

 Journey Student Rewards from Capital One – Best for students

 Capital One VentureOne Rewards is the best Capital One travel card for no annual fee because it combines a $0 annual fee with a sizeable bonus: 20,000 miles for spending $1,000 in the first 3 months.
 That’s worth $200 in travel.
 It also offers 1.25 miles per $1 spent on purchases (10 at hotels.com/venture).
 Venture One has a 0% intro APR on purchases for 12 months.
 The card requires good credit.

 When it comes to dining, the Capital One SavorOne Cash Rewards card is the best because it gives 3% cash back at restaurants, 2% on groceries and 1% on everything else.
 There’s also a $150 bonus for spending $500 in the first 3 months.
 SavorOne has a $0 annual fee.
-Plus, it has a 0% intro APR on purchases and balance transfers for 9 months.
+Plus, it has a 0% intro APR on purchases for 15 months.
 SavorOne requires good credit.